aamonten/deep-reinforcement-learning/p2_continuous-control/README.md

 ### Instructions

-Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+Follow the instructions in `Continuous_Control.ipynb` to get started with training the agent!